stephanbogner/Link-Preview-for-Social-Networks-from-Kirbytext/README.md

 More infos can be found on the [Open Graph Protocol page](http://opengraphprotocol.org/) or the [Facebook "Open Graph Stories"-page](https://developers.facebook.com/docs/sharing/opengraph).

-### Defaults (if you don't specify the tags explicitly)
+### Defaults
+This will happen, when you don't specify the tags explicitly → for most normal posts, you won't have to specify anything.
+(Everything will happen in order, so if 1. can not be found, it tries 2., etc.)

 #### General
 - **Title**
-	1. The OpenGraph title, or (Twitter only)
+	1. The OpenGraph title (Twitter only)
 	2. The title of the page
 - **Image**
-	1. The OpenGraph image, or (Twitter only)
+	1. The OpenGraph image (Twitter only)
-	2. An image called 'opengraph.jpg', or
+	2. An image called 'opengraph.jpg'
-	3. An image called 'opengraph.png', or
+	3. An image called 'opengraph.png'
 	4. The first image of the project (which might not meet the OpenGraph criteria)
 - **Description**
-	1. Takes the OpenGraph description, or (Twitter only)
+	1. Takes the OpenGraph description (Twitter only)
-	2. Takes the description of the website, or
+	2. Takes the description of the website
 	3. Will be empty

 #### Twitter specific
 - **Site** ( = Twitter user)
 	- A default one (specified in the file)
 - **Card**
-	- The default type *summary*;
+	- The default type *summary*

 #### OpenGraph specific
 - **Url**
 	- The url of the page
 - **Type**
-	- Type: Article
+	- The default type *article*

 ### Example Markdown